Be sure your STa”M is kosher

 With STAMP

-STAMP-certified magihim who are employed by STAMP work together in the same checking branch and abide by the standards set by STAMP’s rabbinic board.
-STAMP places unprecedented emphasis on the professional development of its magihim by providing them with feedback from multiple sources and ensures that their compensation and working conditions are second to none.
+STAMP-certified magihim employed by STAMP work together in the same checking branch and abide by standards set by STAMP’s rabbinic board.
+STAMP places strong emphasis on the professional development of its magihim by giving feedback from multiple sources and ensuring that their compensation and working conditions are unparalelled.

 Before STAMP